Supernatural Cleaning Recipes & Formulas

 Automatic Dishwasher Formula

-1/4 Teaspoon of Lemon Liquid Castile Soap
+1/4 Teaspoon of Lemon Liquid Natural Castile Soap [Any natural liquid soap will do]

 Laundry – Making Your Own Laundry Soap